Take Action to Save Lives: #FreeThemNowCT

 - Provide PPE, soap, and hand sanitizer for people detained in CT jails and prisons to assist reducing the spread of COVID-19.

-- Eliminate the practice of transferring incarcerated people to Northern Correctional Institution and provide proper medical care for incarcerated people that does not subject individuals to conditions of solitary confinement or inhumane isolation.
+- Ensure proper medical care for incarcerated people that does not subject individuals to conditions of solitary confinement or inhumane isolation.

 - Ease the housing restrictions for incarcerated people upon their release, ensuring that they can identify safe and stable housing.
 In addition, the state should coordinate non-congregate housing arrangements using existing space throughout the state.